howtographql/howtographql/content/backend/graphql-js/6-authentication.md

 Now we start to see even more how Prisma helps you to reason about your data in a way that is more aligned with how it is represented in the underlying database.

-### Understanding Relation Fields
+### Understanding relation fields

 Notice how you're adding a new _relation field_ called `postedBy` to the `Link` model that points to a `User` instance.
 The `User` model then has a `links` field that's a list of `Link`s.

-To do this, we need to also define the relation by annotating the `postedBy` field with [the `@relation` attribute](https://www.prisma.io/docs/reference/tools-and-interfaces/prisma-schema/relations#the-relation-attribute).
+o do this, we need to also define the relation by annotating the `postedBy` field with [the `@relation` attribute](https://www.prisma.io/docs/reference/tools-and-interfaces/prisma-schema/relations#the-relation-attribute).
 This is required for every relation field in your Prisma schema, and all you're doing is defining what the foreign key of the related table will be.
-So in this case, we're adding an extra field to store the `id` of the `User` who posts a `Link`, and then telling Prisma that `postedById` will be equal to the `id` field in the `User` tabel.
+So in this case, we're adding an extra field to store the `id` of the `User` who posts a `Link`, and then telling Prisma that `postedById` will be equal to the `id` field in the `User` table.

 If this is quite new to you, don't worry!
 We're going be adding a few of these relational fields and you'll get the hang of it as you go!
 For a deeper dive on relations with Prisma, check out these [docs](https://www.prisma.io/docs/reference/tools-and-interfaces/prisma-schema/relations).